 Kapil removed Allan Lamb as well, and Siva promptly bowled Ellison; Yadav, who had come on to replace Kapil, had Cowdrey caught-behind.
-England were 114 for seven when Phil Edmonds joined Downton.
+England were 114 for 7 when Phil Edmonds joined Downton.

 The pair settled down.
 They used their feet to great extent and smothered the spin; whenever anything was over-pitched or pitched too short Edmonds played his strokes, while Downton played a more laidback role, perfectly happy to let the spinner take the driver’s seat.

 The pair added 61 in 88 minutes before Shastri broke through just before stumps, having Edmonds caught by Anshuman Gaekwad.
-In an excellent display of concentration and control Edmonds scored 48 in 81 balls with four fours and three sixes.
-India left on a high: England returned with 190 for eight with Downton on 32 and Pat Pocock on eight.
+In an excellent display of concentration and control Edmonds scored 48 in 81 balls with 4 fours and 3 sixes.
+India left on a high: England returned with 190 for 8 with Downton on 32 and Pat Pocock on 8.

 Day Two: A surprising onslaught

 Pocock fell to a bizarre dismissal the next morning: as he cut Siva fiercely the ball took the edge and got entrapped in the pads of Syed Kirmani.
 It was Siva’s fifth wicket.
 He picked up his sixth when Cowans holed out to Shastri; the innings ended on 195.
 Downton batted through, scoring 37 in 166 balls and 189 minutes.
 Siva finished with 6 for 64.